yoratoni/mongodb-controller/README.md

 # MongoDB Migrations
-A Node.js environment allowing to edit, rename and update MongoDB collections and fields.
+A Node.js environment that allows you to edit, rename and update MongoDB collections and fields.

 Getting Started
 ---------------